ionathansideras/lipsync-js/README.md

     });
 ```

-Example Output
+The processAudioFile function returns an array of mouth cues with start and end times, and the corresponding mouth shape.
+This can be used to animate 3D avatars on the web.

-The processAudioFile function returns an array of mouth cues with start and end times, and the corresponding mouth shape:
+Example Output:

 ```js
 [